-Equity instruments issued to non-employees include RSUs or warrants to purchase shares of our common stock.
-These RSUs or warrants are either fully-vested and exercisable at the date of grant or vest over a certain period during which services are provided.
+Equity instruments issued to non-employees include warrants to purchase shares of our common stock.
+These warrants are either fully-vested and exercisable at the date of grant or vest over a certain period during which services are provided.
 We expense the fair market value of fully vested awards at the time of grant, and of unvested awards over the period in which the related services are received.
-Unvested awards are remeasured to fair value until they vest.
+In accordance with Accounting Standards Update 2018-07, unvested awards are no longer remeasured to fair value until vesting and rather the fair value is established at the grant date consistent with the treatment of employee director awards.